kashalls/home-cluster/README.md

 ### 🌐 DNS

 UniFi released a new feature update with UniFi routers that allow you to create custom dns records to be served to the whole network.
-I wrote[External DNS Unifi Webhook](https://github.com/kashalls/external-dns-unifi-webhook) to allow [External DNS](https://github.com/kubernetes-sigs/external-dns/) to gather service and ingress hosts from my clusters and deploy the records without any extra local resolvers.
+I wrote [External DNS Unifi Webhook](https://github.com/kashalls/external-dns-unifi-webhook) to allow [External DNS](https://github.com/kubernetes-sigs/external-dns/) to gather service and ingress hosts from my clusters and deploy the records to my routers local dns server without any extra local resolvers or moving parts.

 ---